Health in Indonesia: Communicable diseases

 HIV/AIDS has posed a major public health threat since the early 1990s.
 In 2003 Indonesia ranked third among ASEAN nations in Southeast Asia, after Myanmar and Thailand, with a 0.1 percent adult prevalence rate, 130,000 HIV/AIDS cases, and 2,400 deaths.
 In Jakarta it is estimated that 17 percent of prostitutes have contracted HIV/AIDS; in some parts of Papua, it is thought that the rate of infection among village women who are not prostitutes may be as high as 26 percent.

 Three other health hazards facing Indonesia in 2004 were dengue fever, dengue haemorrhagic fever (DHF) and avian influenza.
 All 30 provincial-level units were affected by dengue fever and DHF, according to the WHO.
 The outbreak of highly pathogenic avian influenza (A/H5N1) in chickens and ducks in Indonesia was said to pose a significant threat to human health.

 By 2010, there were three malaria regions in Indonesia: Nusa Tenggara Barat with 20 cases per 1,000 citizens, Nusa Tenggara Timur with 20–50, and Maluku and Papua with more than 50 cases per thousand.
 The medium endemicity in Sumatra, Kalimantan and Sulawesi, whereas low endemicity is in Java and Bali which almost 100 percent of malaria cases have been confirmed clear.
 At 1990 malaria average incidence was 4.96 per 1,000 and declined to 1.96 per 1000 at 2010.
 The government is targeting to rid the country of malaria by 2030 and elimination means to achieve less than 1 incidence per 1,000 people.

 Noncommunicable diseases

 Noncommunicable diseases are estimated to account for 73% of all deaths in Indonesia.
 Diabetes is increasing at a rate of about 6% a year.

 Vaccination

 While the Ikatan Dokter Anak Indonesia-IDAI (Indonesian Pediatric Society) recommends vaccinating against 16 different diseases, only five are mandatory and free for all national health insurance (BPJS) participants.
 The mandatory vaccinations are: Tuberculosis (TB), Hepatitis B, Polio, DTP (diphtheria, tetanus, pertussis) and Measles.
 Almost 60% of Indonesians are BPJS participants.
-Unfortunately, this means that herd immunity is low in Indonesia.